Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

-Bidens are a group of hardy plants in the daisy family that can bring bright warm colours into the garden.
-In the Bidens range from Proven Winners the golden yellow varieties ‘Tweety’ and ‘Goldilocks Rocks’ are now joined by the rich burnt orange ‘Campfire’.
-Its flowers emerge deep orange red and mature to bicolour yellow and orange.
-‘Campfire’ is a vigorous plant, growing to around 20 to 30 cm tall and is heat and dry tolerant.
+Bidens are a group of hardy plants in the daisy family, deservedly popular for their bright, warm colours.
+Bidens are available in golden yellow hues, shading through rich burnt orange into deep reds.
+Some cultivars have attractive bicolour yellow and orange petals.
+Bidens is a vigorous plant, growing to around 20-30cm tall and is heat and drought tolerant.
 Cooler temperatures will help promote the burnt orange tones.

-In warm areas, bidens can flower from winter through into spring and summer and in cool zones bidens look their best during the warmer months.
+In warmer areas, bidens can flower from winter through into spring and summer.
+In the cold winter zone, bidens look their best during the warmer months.

-Bidens ‘Campfire’ loves a full sun spot in a garden bed and looks fantastic when planted along the edge of a retaining wall.
-‘Campfire’ also looks stunning when grown in a pot and when combined with other ‘hot coloured’ flowers and foliage, makes a real statement.
+Bidens loves a garden spot with full sun.
+It looks fantastic planted along the edge of a retaining wall, or in a pot.
+If you combine them with other ‘hot' coloured flowers (try calibrachoa!), bidens makes a real statement.

-When planting Bidens ‘Campfire’ into pots or hanging baskets, start with a good quality potting mix like Yates Premium Potting Mix and feed each week with Yates Thrive Roses Flowers Liquid Plant Food.
+When planting Bidens into pots or hanging baskets, start with a good quality potting mix like Yates Premium Potting Mix and feed each week with Yates Thrive Roses Flowers Liquid Plant Food.
 It’s boosted with extra potassium, the key nutrient that encourages flowering.
-Lightly trim your colourful creation regularly, which will promote a tidier look and new flushes of flowers.
+Lightly trim your colourful creation regularly, to maintain a tidier look and keep new flushes of flowers appearing.

-Alyssum is commonly grown as a pretty little filler in amongst other flowers in pots and garden beds.
-It may not usually take center stage and is often taken for granted, however alyssum is a very worthy plant to grow and makes a gorgeous border plant even when grown on its own.
+Alyssum is commonly grown as a pretty filler in amongst other flowers.
+It may not grab centre stage and it's often overlooked, but there's a reason alyssum is such a popular choice for annual colour!
+Alyssum makes a gorgeous border plant even when it is grown on its own.

-Yates Alyssum Carpet of Snow is a long lasting and hardy annual that is smothered in masses of tiny honey scented white flowers.
-In warm and temperate zones during June it’s as easy as scattering seed direct where they are to grow and only just covering with 2 mm of loose soil or Yates Black Magic Seed Raising Mix.
-Firm down and keep the soil moist while the seeds germinate (which takes around 2 weeks) and the seedlings establish.
-In cool zones look for seedlings of white alyssum in your local garden centre.
+Yates Alyssum Carpet of Snow is a long lasting and hardy annual, smothered in masses of tiny honey scented white flowers.
+In warm and temperate zones during June, it’s as easy as scattering seed direct where they are to grow, then only just covering with 2mm of loose soil or Yates Black Magic Seed Raising Mix.
+Firm down and keep the soil moist while the seeds germinate (which takes around 2 weeks).
+In cool zones, look for alyssum seedlings in your local garden centre.

-Yates Alyssum ‘Carpet of Snow’ grows to a petite 10 cm tall and will start flowering 2 months after sowing.
-Here are some beautiful combinations with white alyssum to tempt you:
+Yates Alyssum ‘Carpet of Snow’ grows to a petite 10cm tall and starts flowering 2 months after sowing.
+To tempt you, here are some of our favourite colours to combine with crisp white alyssum:

 Before sowing seed or transplanting seedlings, enrich the soil or potting mix beforehand by incorporating some Yates Dynamic Lifter Organic Plant Food.
 It adds valuable organic matter which benefits soil structure, encourages earthworms and beneficial soil microorganisms and helps hold moisture in the soil.
 It will also provide organic slow release nutrients to the alyssum as they establish.